sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

        ; Mapping from consensus version to microdescriptor digests ; and microdescriptors.
        ? mds : [ *Microdesc ],
-       ; Sha1 descriptor digest.
-For use in "ns" flavored consensus.
-       ? sha1-desc : bstr,
     }

     ; Microdescriptor votes now include the digest AND the